machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - `description`: human-readable description of the parameter.
 - `defaultValue`: optional default value.
 If omitted, the parameter is treated as required.
 The sentinel value `Param.NULL_VALUE` (`"___NULL_SENTINEL___"`) is used internally to distinguish a missing default from an explicit empty string.

-The special parameter name `projectDir` is reserved.
-When a `@Param`-annotated parameter is named `projectDir` and the provider has a working directory configured, the provider injects the working directory at runtime and excludes it from the model-visible tool schema.
+The special parameter name `project_dir` is reserved.
+When a `@Param`-annotated parameter is named `project_dir` and the provider has a working directory configured, the provider injects the working directory at runtime and excludes it from the model-visible tool schema.
 If no working directory is configured, the parameter is included in the schema and the model supplies the value.

 #### Type mapping